-The fact that we feel we have complete freedom of choice is a necessary result but not necessarily true!
+The fact that we feel we have complete freedom of choice is a necessary result but not necessarily actual!

-- If you think that choosing your partner is random?
+- Do you think that choosing your partner is random?
 The answer is that you have no way of knowing!
 It is likely not entirely free will!

-Many researchers who bring examples from neuroscience confuse intuition, which is a mechanism that bypasses logic, with determinism.
+Many researchers who bring examples from neuroscience confuse intuition, a mechanism that bypasses logic, with determinism.

-Many of the decisions we make in life are intuitive decisions.
-They are designed to save energy.
+Many of the decisions we make in life are intuitive, and they are designed to save energy.
 Intuition is a route that bypasses logic, saves resources, and is very fast.